xebiarohan/react/7_Advance_state_management.md

      - use
    - Difference between both is that 'use' hook is a bit more flexible, we can use it in conditions like if-else
    - Whereas useContext hook like any other hook needs to be directly declared in the component not inside any condition
-   - use hook available from React 19 or higher
+   - 'use' hook available from React 19 or higher

 ```
 import {useContext, use} from 'react';